mtl-brainhack-school-2019/qmil-dwi/README.md

 Supervisor: Dr. David Rudko

 Rotation project: use diffusion MR parameter metrics to quantify demyelination in mice on a persistent diet of cuprizone (CPZ).
+MR diffusion pararmeters quantitatively infer sub-voxel microstructure in healthy and pathological states.
 For the purpose of the Brainhack school, I aim to make use of open source tools to implement a small pipeline to import and manipulate image data in a python environment and attempt to familarize myself with the diffusion map fitting process.

 ## Data Set ##